How we are helping

 - Created more than $80 million in additional agricultural produce across the PTs through our NGO program, Australia Middle East NGO Cooperation Program Phase 2 AMENCA 2), in 2009-2015.

 - Awarded scholarships to 51 Palestinians (including 16 women) which helped build public sector management skills within the Palestinian Authority (PA) and legal expertise in universities since 2011.

 - Australian funding to the United Nation’s Access Coordination Unit enabled the movement of humanitarian and development personnel and goods through checkpoints and border crossings throughout the PTs in 2015-16.

 - Australian funding to UNRWA helped repair 70,000 damaged or fully destroyed homes after the Gaza conflict in 2014.

 - Australian support to small civil society projects in the PTs under the Australia-NGO Cooperation Program helped vulnerable women accessing business and skills training, and mothers and children developing better preventative practices for hygiene related diseases.

 - More effective public institutions in the PTs (as assessed by the World Bank and International Monetary Fund).

 Our changing program

-Over the duration of the Aid Investment Plan, we will re-balance our investments by reducing the proportion of funding for state and institution building and increasing the proportion of our funding supporting economic growth, particularly in the agriculture sector.
-We will do this in the context of reviewing multi-year agreements with UNRWA and World Bank’s Palestine Reform and Development Plan Trust Fund as they expire in 2016, and in the context of the scale-up of AMENCA 3.
+Over the duration of the Aid Investment Plan (2015-2019), we will continue to re-balance our investments by reducing the proportion of funding for state and institution building and increasing the proportion of our funding supporting economic growth, particularly in the agriculture sector.